wjquigsAZ/samples/04-UX-demos/02-video-games-sales-assistant/cdk-strands-data-analyst-assistant/README.md

 - Which are the most popular consoles and why?
 - Give me a short summary and conclusion of our conversation.

-You can now proceed to the [Front-End Implementation - Integrating Strands Agent with a Ready-to-Use Data Analyst Assistant Application](../amplify-video-games-sales-assistant-strands/).
+You can now proceed to the **[Front-End Implementation - Integrating Strands Agent with a Ready-to-Use Data Analyst Assistant Application](../amplify-video-games-sales-assistant-strands/)**.

 ## Cleaning-up Resources (Optional)